-The princesses are out in the morning from park opening until about 5 or 6 p.m. (although Anna and Elsa tend to be available later).
-You don’t usually see them after dark except to wave to them in a parade, in Fantasmic! or at special events such as Mickey’s Halloween Party when many princesses (even some rarer ones) come out to greet guests.
-Here are the best spots to meet your favorite princesses at Disneyland.
+The princesses are out in the morning from park opening until about 5 p.m. or 6 p.m. (although Anna and Elsa tend to be available later).
+You don’t usually see most princesses after dark except to wave to them in a parade, in Fantasmic! or at special events.
+During some Disneyland After Dark events and Halloween parties, princesses, including rare ones, come out to greet guests.
+Here are the best spots and our hop tips for meeting your favorite princesses at Disneyland.

 The Royal Hall and Fantasy Faire

 Where do you expect to meet a princess?
-Near the castle, of course.
-In Fantasy Faire’s Royal Hall (to the left of the castle) you can usually find three different princesses inside and usually a princess and royal friend outside under an umbrella in Fantasy Faire.
-The lineup is always changing, but inside the Royal Hall you might meet Snow White, Cinderella, Ariel, Elena, Aurora, or Belle (although lately Belle has also been spotted out in Fantasy Faire).
-If one of them needs to go about her duties as a princess, sometimes a surprise Disney character or princess will step in to take her place.
+Near the castle, of course!
+In Fantasy Faire’s Royal Hall (to the left of the castle), you can usually find three different princesses inside and a princess and a royal friend outside under an umbrella in Fantasy Faire.
+The lineup is always changing, but inside the Royal Hall, you might meet Snow White, Cinderella, Ariel, Jasmine or any surprise friend.
+If one of them needs to go about her duties as a princess, a different Disney character or princess will step in to take her place.

 The Wishing Well

-Ever the voyager, Moana can't stay in one place.
+Ever the voyager, Moana, can't stay in one place.
 When she is not in Montonui, you may find her strolling about Adventureland.
 She likes to hide in the foliage near Tarzan’s Treehouse, although she has been away on her voyages more often lately.

 New Orleans Square/Frontierland

 Princess Tiana greets guests in front of the water or near the Petrified Tree by Rivers of America.
 You may also find her on the Mark Twain Riverboat, or dancing to live music in New Orleans Square.
 Dr. Facilier also wanders about New Orleans Square.
 (I think Tiana and I would make a great team, me being a frog and all!)
 At times, we have spied Pocahontas waiting just around the river bend ... of Rivers of America, that is.
 This is a rare treat when she is not out exploring the wilderness.